 Yet another, doubtless more fanciful, has a certain Mr. Orlando dying and being buried there, so that thereafter, people would pass by and say, “There lies Orlando.”

 While the city is currently home to dozens of theme parks, Walt Disney World remains the greatest.
-It’s so large that the entire city of San Francisco could fit inside its walls, and in 2019 it saw a whopping 21 million visitors (almost three times the population of New York City).
+It’s so large that the entire city of San Francisco could fit inside its walls, and in 2019, the year before the pandemic hit, it saw a whopping 21 million visitors (almost three times the population of New York City).

 Big-league sports teams have followed the city’s burgeoning population.
 Local fans follow the two-time NBA finalists the Orlando Magic, its ice hockey team, the Solar Bears (get it?), the Orlando City Soccer Club, and the city’s women’s football team, which surely has one of the most punk rock names in professional athletics: the Orlando Anarchy.